 Making sounds and putting them on a website sounded easy enough, but I knew the need for exposure to set them apart.
 Along with loving sound, I’m a very visual person, I wanted to present my sound banks with some videos.
 As a regular YouTuber, I see many synthesizer demonstrations.
 I knew that my playing was certainly not good enough to have a camera in front of me.
 I’m also way too shy to do so.
 Another option I had was to produce some animated graphics for the sound demos.
 I’d never tried making videos before.
 It couldn’t be that hard – could it?

-What came next was probably the single biggest time drain of the whole project.
-I’d never used video editing software such as Adobe After Effects Apple Motion or Final Cut Pro.
+What came next was probably the single biggest time drain in the whole project.
+I’d never used video editing software such as Adobe After Effects or Final Cut Pro.
 I knew I would need to invest serious effort getting up to speed but I liked what was possible.
 For weeks and weeks I watched tutorials on animation and video editing to teach myself some of these techniques.
 The result is a bit of a mismatch stylistically, with presentation being a bit awry, as I used this process to learn how to do things.
 I learnt through this that motion graphics is probably not my forte, so in the future, I’m going to try my hand at some photography.
 I believe this will be a more economic route to adding visual aspects to the sounds.

 On the whole, I’m very happy with the results of the website.
 I have a custom built, integrated e-commerce site with blog, where I can showcase my sounds.
 I now hope to spend my time focusing on expanding my range of sound packs for the future.